krunch3r76/entropythief/README.md

 __comments/reflections__:

-this project was inspired by gandom. however, gandom does not draw upon the underlying system's entropy source (kernel/cpu), which Docker reportedly guarantees is attached to every image. furthermore, gandom mixes bytes to produce a single value whereas entropy thief provides a stream of values, which incidentally can be mixed, or played with in a myriad of ways. additionally, entropythief stores bits in raw format while presenting to the user a bird's eye view of them in the intelligible base 16 (cf. base64).
+this project was inspired by gandom. however, gandom does not draw upon the underlying system's entropy source (kernel/cpu), which Docker reportedly guarantees is attached to every image. furthermore, gandom mixes bytes to produce a single value whereas entropy thief provides a stream of values, which incidentally are be mixed by default, and can be played with in a myriad of ways. additionally, entropythief stores bits in raw format while presenting to the user a bird's eye view of them in the intelligible base 16 (cf. base64).

 __UI components__: